 Grandma Gatewood is often cited at the first ultralight backpacker because she thru-hiked hiked the Appalachian Trail using a shower curtain as a shelter with only 12 pounds of gear.
 I doubt that’s the reason for her success.
-More than anything, she was a survivor, who’s story has lessons for us all.
+More than anything, she was a survivor, whose story has lessons for us all.

 The real Grandma Gatewood was a domestic abuse survivor whose husband forced himself on her three times a day.
 She bore eleven children, and led a hardscrabble farming life that none of us can even imagine.